opringle/splittimer/README.md

     --log-level DEBUG
 ```

-Train and evaluate a model on the data
+Train a model on the data

 ```bash
 # classification